jason-vila/bookstudio/README.md

      - **Password:** `Admin123@`

 5. **Run the Application:**
-   - Start Tomcat 8.5 from Eclipse or deploy the project to your Tomcat server.
+   - Start Tomcat 8.5 from Eclipse EE or deploy the project to your Tomcat server.
    - Access the application in your browser at `http://localhost:8080/bookstudio` (or your configured context path).

 ## 🔌 Database Connection Configuration